-6. NSHRC will build upon the work of the Community Conversations initiative, focusing on research, communications and engagement activities within our communities.
+6. NSHRC will build upon the work of the Community Conversations initiative, focusing on research, communications and engagement activities within our African Nova Scotian communities, to address issues of systemic racism in the province.

 Inputs:

 NSHRC will work within its existing budget and staffing compliment to achieve this priority and complete the required actions.
 It will engage and continue to work with community partners, stakeholders and other government departments and agencies to achieve this outcome.